jcgregorio/vanillajs/vue.js/README.md

 Vue.js
 ======

-This is a rewrite of the Vue.js sample app from (tutorialzine)[https://tutorialzine.com/2016/08/building-your-first-app-with-vue-js].
+This is a rewrite of the Vue.js sample app from [tutorialzine](https://tutorialzine.com/2016/08/building-your-first-app-with-vue-js).

 Prereqs
 =======

 You should have the following installed:

-1. node - A version late enough to have npx.
+1. node - A version recent enough to have npx.
 2. yarn.

 Running